-However, most of us cannot do anything meaningful with these data apart from comparing them to tables of “recommended proportions”.
-Fortunately, there is a simple system developed by Garry Holloway that can help you gleam deeper into a round diamond’s proportions.
+However, most of us cannot do anything meaningful with these data apart from comparing them against tables of “recommended proportions”.
+Fortunately, there is a simple system developed by Garry Holloway that can help you glean deeper into a round diamond’s proportions.

-The founder of HCA, Garry Holloway, is not a newcomer to the business and had joined in the industry since the early ’70s.
-Besides being a partner with one of the largest jewelry forum, he is also actively involved in diamond cut and research development with scientists from Russia and India.
+The founder of HCA, Garry Holloway, is not a newcomer in the industry and has been in the business since the early ’70s.
+One of his goals is to improve the overall cut quality of diamonds in the market and he is actively involved in cutting edge research work with scientists from Russia and India.

 Upon entering data into the HCA software, it will return a score ranging from 0 to 10 (a numerical figure below 2.0 is desired).

-The HCA provides an assessment of a diamond’s potential light return, scintillation, spread and fire.
+Basically, the HCA provides an assessment of a diamond’s potential light return, scintillation, spread and fire based on its cut proportions.
 It attempts to assess features that are closer to the actual visual appearance of a diamond and the grade is determined based on 4 factors:

 Combined, these 4 factors result in the Total Visual Performance of a diamond.
-A HCA score of less than 2 denotes a diamond that has desirable qualities and reflects light in an optimal way.
+An HCA score of less than 2 denotes a diamond that is predicted to have desirable qualities and one that reflects light in an optimal way.

-Note: The Holloway Cut Advisor will never replace a physical appraisal carried out by experts or the data an ASET/Idealscope provides, but it can definitely be considered a great helping tool you can use on your own, for free.
+Note: The Holloway Cut Advisor can never replace the tangible information that an ASET/Idealscope or video provides, but it can definitely be considered a useful tool that you can use on your own, for free.

 Here’s an example of how you can use it to weed out seemingly similar looking stones based on grading certifications.
 For comparison’s sake, I chose 2 round diamonds from James Allen which are graded by GIA as Excellent cuts and plugged their cut proportions into the tool.

-The diamond on the left shows a good performing round brilliant diamond under the Idealscope and this corresponds to the 1.2 HCA score that was received by the diamond.
-On the right, the image exhibits a leaky stone with light loss through the table facet as shown by the pale ring.
+The diamond on the left shows a round brilliant diamond with strong light return under the Idealscope (although the light return can arguably be improved).
+On the right, the image blatantly shows a leaky stone with light loss through the table facet (indicated by the pale ring).

 The next shortfall of the HCA is that it is only applicable for round brilliant cut diamonds.
-Fancy shapes or modified round cuts cannot be subjected to an analysis because the algorithm doesn’t work for them.
+Fancy shapes or modified round cuts cannot be subjected to a similar analysis because the algorithm simply doesn’t work for them.

-There are a lot of other factors that can influence the appeal and the value of a diamond.
+There are also other factors that can influence the visual appearance and the value of a diamond.
 For example, a diamond’s HCA score will not reflect potential problems caused by a low clarity grade.
-Issues that may cause the stone to take up a hazy appearance or have adverse impacts on brilliance cannot be predicted by a computer algorithm.
+Issues that may cause the stone to take up a hazy appearance or have adverse impacts on brilliance cannot be realistically predicted by a computer algorithm.

-Once you had weeded out the poor performers which score more than 2.0 on the HCA, you should apply other optical examination tools like the ASET or Idealscope in your final selection process.
-This will help you cherry pick the most brilliant stone from the remainder of diamonds with a HCA score of less than 2.0.
+Once you have weeded out the poor performers which score more than 2.0 on the HCA, you should apply other optical examination tools like the ASET or Idealscope in your final selection process.
+This will help you cherry pick the most brilliant stone from the remaining diamonds with HCA scores of less than 2.0.